Why We Need Language Teachers

 Why have I often learned faster than other learners?
 Because I read so much more than most other language learners.
 I also engage in massive pleasure listening to subjects of interest.
 Where I am unable to find interesting content in both audio and text format, my learning suffers.

-I recently had the pleasure of meeting Stephen Krashen over lunch in Riverside, California.
-He gave me a remarkable paper which I hope will bring about a “quiet revolution” in language instruction.
+I once had the pleasure of meeting Stephen Krashen, world renowned language acquisition expert, and my favourite explainer of how we learn languages, over lunch in Riverside, California.
+He gave me a remarkable paper which I hope will bring about a “Quiet Revolution” in language instruction.

 “An analysis done by Nation (2014) leads to the conclusion that readers in English as a foreign language can gain about one-half a point on the TOEIC test for every hour of independent English reading.
 A statistical analysis of progress made by seven adult acquirers of English living in Japan was performed to confirm this conclusion: All were intermediates, but there was considerable variation, with TOEIC scores ranging from 220 to 705.
 All engaged in self-selected reading, and took pre and post TOEIC tests.
 Hours spent reading was an excellent predictor of gains on the TOEIC and the rate of improvement was nearly exactly the same as that reported by Nation.”